Lillian Gordis Harpsichord

 Hailed as a “Martha Argerich of the harpsichord” (ResMusica), Lillian regularly performs as a soloist in festivals across Europe and the United States and plays frequently in a duo with Jérôme Hantaï.

-Upcoming performances in the 2025-2026 season include guest-directing Scottish ensemble Dunedin Consort for a tour in Edinburgh and Glasgow, a duo appearance at the Valletta Festival in Malta and a solo recitals across Europe and the United States.
-Lillian will also perform world-premiere commissions of two works written for her by Nico Muhly and Cashel Day-Lewis as part of her John Bull complete In nomine cycle in Fall 2026.
+Recent performing highlights include her debut at the Berkeley Festival, guest-directing Scottish ensemble Dunedin Consort for a tour in Edinburgh and Glasgow, a duo appearance at the Valletta Festival in Malta, an album release, and solo recitals across Europe and the United States.
+Upcoming recitals include appearances at the Théâtre de Caen, the Washington Bach Consort Chamber Series, and the Festival de Valloire.
+Lillian will also record world-premiere commissions of two works written for her by Nico Muhly and Cashel Day-Lewis as part of her John Bull complete In nomine cycle in Fall 2026.

-Lillian was appointed as Eaton Chair of Baroque Music at CU Boulder in Fall 2024, where she teaches harpsichord, directs the Baroque ensemble and curates the Eaton Baroque Series.
-For the 2023-24 academic year, she served as Visiting Assistant Professor of Harpsichord at Oberlin Conservatory.
+Lillian has been Eaton Chair in Baroque Music at CU Boulder since Fall 2024, where she teaches harpsichord, directs the Baroque ensemble and curates the Eaton Historical Performance Series.
+In the 2023-24 academic year, she served as Visiting Assistant Professor of Harpsichord at Oberlin Conservatory.
+Lillian holds dual nationality with the United States and France and resides in Paris.

 JEROME HANTAÏ &